 What happens when you share your personal data on our sites or applications?

 Other users have access to the information you share on eBay or disclose to other users.
 For example, other users can see your bids, purchases, items for sale, saved interests, sellers and searches, storefronts, feedback, ratings, product reviews and associated comments.
-Other users can also see any information you chose to share in your profile.
+Other users can also see any information you choose to share in your profile.

 When you use our Services, your public user ID may be displayed and available to the public and associated with all of your public eBay activity.
 Notices sent to other users about suspicious activity and notice violations on our sites may refer to your public user ID and specific items.
 Accordingly, if you use a username that allows others to identify you, these others may be able to identify your eBay activities.

 To help protect your personal data, we allow only limited access to other users' contact, shipping and financial information as necessary to facilitate your transactions and collect payments.
-However, when users are involved in a transaction, they have access to each other's name, user ID, email address and other contact and shipping information.
+However, when users are involved in a transaction, they have access to each other's name, user ID, (alias) email address and other contact and shipping information.
 For example, we may allow users to exchange telephone numbers in order to contact each other prior to completing a transaction (e.g. a seller may opt to share their telephone number with a buyer so that the buyer may call with questions about a listed item).
 In this case, sellers are prohibited from using a buyer's telephone number for other purposes (e.g. completing a transaction off eBay or adding the buyer to a marketing list).

 Your responsibilities over transactional information you receive through eBay

-When you complete a transaction with another user (or a transaction has been cancelled, failed, or subsequently invalidated), we will provide you with the other user's personal data (such as name, username, email address, contact information, shipping and billing information, or return address).
+When you complete a transaction with another user (or a transaction has been cancelled, failed, or subsequently invalidated), we will provide you with the other user's personal data (such as name, username, (alias) email address, contact information, shipping and billing information, or return address).
 Independent from us, you are the controller of such data and responsible for any processing that you perform after we have shared this data with you, including compliance with any limitations imposed by this User Privacy Notice and our User Agreement.

 Unless you act for purely personal purposes, we recommend that you explain your data processing activities in your own privacy notice and protect the privacy of other users.
 As a seller, you must in any case comply with the applicable data protection laws and in particular protect the rights of other users as data subjects, e.g. give them the opportunity to access the personal data collected by you and demand that it be erased.